goodpants-games/pgmaS8R1/root/res/terminal_fs/home/readme.txt

 Rooms rearrange per cycle, but what rooms appear will not.

 For more information, use the "ls" command to list all the files in the directory.
+Use the "read" command to read files.
+You may also configure controls and other settings using the "pref" command.